 I grew up travelling to several places, swam in many oceans; ever since then, travelling has always been one of my great passions.
 The ocean waters cover 96,5% of the 71% of Earth’s total form of water.
 This means that it is extremely important to keep our waters safe in order to be healthy living individuals.
 As an eager individual, I’ve always wanted to experience new things, explore new locations and make memories with new friends!
 Therefore I look forward to meeting my 2018 Ocean Bridge family, in order to create wonderful memories and spread positivity while saving our planet Earth!

 I'm an environmental scientist born and raised in Balmy Beach, a small rural community north of Owen Sound.
-I have always been exploring the natural world and my passion for the environment motivated me to study ecology and later a graduate degree in environmental sciences.
+I have always been exploring the natural world and my passion for the environment motivated me to study ecology.
 From working and living in four national parks across Canada to advocating for greater youth participation in decision-making on the international stage, I am always looking to foster connections and collaboration in diverse settings.
 I am passionate about exploring the intersection between science, policy, and politics, in particular the role that science and education can play in shaping more effective conservation policies.
 As a scientist, musician, and filmmaker, I hope to address environmental causes with creativity and a strong sense of community.

 Greetings everyone!
 My name is Hannah Kosick and I am from beautiful Cape Breton Island, Nova Scotia (Canada's Ocean Playground!).
 During the summer months, I work for Parks Canada doing public outreach and educational presentations all across the island as part of the Cape Breton Field Unit.
 It is my job to engage families and get them outside camping, hiking, and visiting national historic sites so that they may enjoy our culture, history, and incredible environment.
 I am also a volunteer with Girl Guides of Canada where I plan activities and camping trips that teach girls all about community engagement, environmental issues, and inner strength.